skillrepos/copilot-hands-on/labs.md

 How do I completely test this code?
 ```

-You should see a plan for testing along with a proposed test code block in the Chat output.
+You should see text explaining how to test along with multiple code blocks and command blocks in the Chat output.

 ![Proposed testing plan](./images/cpho99.png?raw=true "Proposed testing plan")

 <br><br>

-4. Hover over the generated code block, click **"..."** and then **"Insert into New File"** to create a new file with the test code.
+4. Hover over the main generated code block to get the popup menu in the upper right corner of the code block.
+In that popup, click **"..."** and then **"Insert into New File"** to create a new file with the test code.

 ![Insert plan into new file](./images/cpho45.png?raw=true "Insert plan into new file")